Get all the latest data for Libreville

 What property type will give the best return in Libreville over 5 years as of 2026?

-As of early 2026, modern apartments and condos in secure, well-serviced buildings are expected to deliver the best total return over 5 years in Libreville, combining steady rental income with solid appreciation potential.
+As of 2026, compact secure apartments and well-located duplexes are expected to give the best total return in Libreville over 5 years.

 How will new infrastructure projects affect property prices in Libreville over 5 years?